szjani/precore/README.md

 }
 ```

-The following code produces the following output:
+It produces the following output:

 ```
 RED